MicrosoftDocs/xamarin-docs/docs/ios/platform/search/corespotlight.md

 ---
-title: "Search with Core Spotlight" ms.prod: xamarin ms.assetid: 1374914C-0F63-41BF-BD97-EBCEE86E57B1
+title: "Search with Core Spotlight in Xamarin.iOS"
-ms.technology: xamarin-ios
+description: "This document describes how to use Core Spotlight in a Xamarin.iOS application to provide links to in-app content.
+It discusses how to create, restore, update, and delete searchable items." ms.prod: xamarin ms.assetid: 1374914C-0F63-41BF-BD97-EBCEE86E57B1 ms.technology: xamarin-ios